April 7-13, 2014

-Minneapolis Youth Violence Prevention Week was held March 18-22, 2013 and was part of a national public education initiative featuring activities and events to call attention to the issue of youth violence, identify strategies to combat this public health epidemic, and promote the positive role youth and adults can have in making their communities and schools safer.
+Minneapolis Youth Violence Prevention Week will be held April 7-13, 2014 and is part of a national public education initiative.
+Activities and events planned will call attention to the issue of youth violence, identify strategies to combat this public health epidemic, and promote the positive role youth and adults can play in making their communities and schools safer.

-The primary goal of Youth Violence Prevention Week was to raise awareness and to engage the public on effective ways to prevent or reduce youth violence.
-The City of Minneapolis collaborated with Minneapolis Public Schools (MPS), the Minneapolis Youth Coordinating Board's Youth Congress (MYC) and Peacemaker Minnesota in the campaign.
-Activities and events included:
+The City of Minneapolis is again collaborating with Minneapolis Public Schools (MPS), the Minneapolis Youth Coordinating Board's Youth Congress (MYC) and PeaceMaker Minnesota in the campaign.

 Tuesday, April 8, 6:00PM-8:00 PM

 Youth Violence Presentation and Panel Discussion at the North Regional Library, 1315 Lowy Ave N. (map).
 The City of Minneapolis Health Department invites you to a presentation from Sam Simmons of the Family Partnership on the Adverse Childhood Experience (ACE) Study and the impact of historical trauma.
 A variety of service providers and youth will be on the panel.
 The event is free and open to the public

 Wednesday, April 9, 4:30PM-6:30 PM